Can CBD Oil Expire?

 Opaque bottles are ideal.
 You’ll never need to worry about light exposure.
 If the bottle isn’t opaque, the glass should be dark and specifically designed to protect the CBD from the light.

-Storing Your CBD for Maximum Shelf Life
+Storing for Maximum CBD Oil Shelf Life

 Where Should I Store My CBD?